aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/README.md

 ### What is the bottleneck?
 What is the remedy?

 The parameters of modern DNNs belong to a high-dimensional space.
 As a result, the gradient vectors are high dimensional as well.
 As the DNN architechture shows, during the *backpropagation*, each node calculates the layer-wise gradient.
 However, these large gradient vectors need to be communicated among the workers and are exchanged through the network, and the aggregated values are sent back to the workers.
-This process is repeated over many epochs unto convergence.
-This communication process involves large amounts of data and the network bandwidth becomes the bottleneck.
+This process is repeated unto convergence.
+The gradient communication indeed involves large amounts of data and the network bandwidth becomes the bottleneck.

-To alleviate this problem, many recent work propose a *lossy compression* during the gradient communication to reduce the volume of transferred data.
-This tutorial focuses on *gradient compression*.
+To alleviate this problem, many recent work propose to *compress* the communicated gradients to reduce the transferred data volume. **This tutorial focuses on *gradient compression***.
 We note that *parameter compression* is not our interest and orthogonal to our work.
 Formally, we define the gradient compression mechanism as follows:

   * Let <img  src ="http://tex.s2cms.ru/svg/g_k%5E%7Bi%2CL%7D" alt = "g_k^{i,L}" /> be the local gradient at worker <img  src ="http://tex.s2cms.ru/svg/i" alt = "i" /> at level <img  src ="http://tex.s2cms.ru/svg/L" alt = "L" /> of the DNN at iteration <img  src ="http://tex.s2cms.ru/svg/k" alt = "k" />.